wanesty/keeb-x3/README.md

 - it is also made to be easily swapped between QWERTY, Dvorak and Colemak, to accentuate the need to detach ourselves from the 1873 typewriters.

-### Currently using a RP pico but a v2:tm: could use a rp2040 and SMD components directly

-The Pico's USB B have to be wired to the "keeb-x3"'s USB C port by using the "TP1, TP2, TP3" pads availlable on the bottom of the Pico
+#### The Pico's USB B have to be wired to the "keeb-x3"'s USB C port by using the "TP1, TP2, TP3" pads availlable on the bottom of the Pico